Have you thought about investing in commercial property?

 As with all investments, choosing a tenant for your office building is important, as careful selection will underpin your continuing income.

-The good news is that Australia’s service sector is growing rapidly, and despite the trend to working remotely or offshore, there is a steady demand for good office space.
+The good news is that Australia's service sector is growing rapidly, and despite the trend to work remotely or offshore, there is a steady demand for good office space.